 Fundamentally, the question is this: if the completive gram is inherently telic in nature, referring to an event as being brought to a complete conclusion, then how can it function as a state predicate in this manner?
 This usage seems to be contradictory to the very nature of completives.

-My advisor was one of the ones who made this argument (thankfully he found my answer reasonable).
-Since then, however, I’ve had two other readers state it, as well.
+My advisor was one of the ones who made this argument and in the ensuing discussions I was obligated to lay out my case for how this extension from completive to intensive is natural, which he found convincing.
+Since then, however, I’ve had two other people who read my thesis also state it, as well.
 So it is worth explaining in full.
 I only regret that I could not have made it more clear in the original work.